alimranahmed/LaraOCR/readme.md

 3. Add the following line in the `providers` array of `config/app.php`
     ```
-    \Alimranahmed\LaraOCR\LaraOCRServiceProvider::class,
+    Alimranahmed\LaraOCR\LaraOCRServiceProvider::class,
     ```

-    and following line in the `allias` arrays of the same file
+    and following line in the `allias` array of the same file

     ```
     'OCR' => Alimranahmed\LaraOCR\Facades\OCR::class,